gabrieletome/vitis_tools/README.md

 # Tools_Expand_Genes_Network
  Tools used to analyze and expand gene networks of Vitis Vinifera.
-All this tools used Python 3.
+All this tools use Python 3 and R.

 ## Prerequisites
  Python 3